Chart Color Schemes

 Health performance in Hawker is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Hawker faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
-Approximately 61% of Hawker's total population (1,816 people) have private health cover, compared to 57.1% in the Australian Capital Territory and a national average of 55.3%.
-The most common medical conditions are arthritis and mental health issues, affecting 9.1% and 8.4% of residents respectively.
+Hawker faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+Approximately 61% of Hawker's total population (1,816 people) has private health cover, compared to 57.1% in the Australian Capital Territory and a national average of 55.3%.
+The most common medical conditions are arthritis, impacting 9.1% of residents, and mental health issues, affecting 8.4%.

-65.8% of residents declare themselves completely clear of medical ailments, compared to 68.1% in the Australian Capital Territory.
-Hawker has a higher proportion of residents aged 65 and over at 21.2%, with 633 people falling into this age group, compared to 15.3% in the Australian Capital Territory.
+A total of 65.8% of residents declare themselves completely clear of medical ailments, compared to 68.1% in the Australian Capital Territory.
+Hawker has 21.2% of its residents aged 65 and over (633 people), which is higher than the 15.3% in the Australian Capital Territory.

 Frequently Asked Questions - Health